andrewmcloud/consimilo/README.md

 (def my-forest (consimilo/thaw-forest "/tmp/my-saved-forest"))
 ```

+## Configuration

+consimilo uses [config](https://github.com/yogthos/config) to manage configuration. consimilo has three configurable
+options:
+   * Number of trees in the forest (default 8): `:trees`
+   * Number of permutation functions used to build the minhash (default 128): `:perms`
+   * Random number seed used to generate minhash functions (default 1) `:seed`

+The defaults should work well in most cases, however they may be overridden by placing a config.edn file in the
+resources directory of your project.
+See [`config.edn`](./resources/config.edn).

 ## Contributions / Issues

 Please use the project's GitHub issues page for questions, ideas, etc. Pull requests are welcome.